corda/corda/docs/source/network-map.rst

     This ensures that when a node encounters an owned contract it can uniquely identify it and knows that all other nodes can do the same.
     Encountering an owned contract in a JAR that is not signed by the rightful owner is most likely a sign of malicious behaviour, and should be reported.
     The transaction verification logic will throw an exception when this happens.

+.. note:: To determine which `minimumPlatformVersion` a zone must mandate in order to permit all the features of Corda |corda_version| see :doc:`features-versions`

 More parameters will be added in future releases to regulate things like allowed port numbers, whether or not IPv6 connectivity is required for zone members, required cryptographic algorithms and roll-out schedules (e.g. for moving to post quantum cryptography), parameters related to SGX and so on.